yogstation13/Yogstation/tgui/docs/tutorial-and-examples.md

 Inside the `if(!ui)` block (which means we are creating a new UI), we choose our template, title, and size; we can also set various options like `style` (for themes), or autoupdate.
-These options will be elaborated on later (as will `ui_state`s).
+These options will be elabourated on later (as will `ui_state`s).

 After `ui_interact`, we need to define `ui_data`.
 This just returns a list of